Are you someone who doesn’t like beets too much in spite of its numerous health benefits? Do you have high blood pressure?

 - Optional garnish: drizzle coconut milk, parsley

-- Heat olive oil in a large saucepan (or Thermomix).
+- Heat the oil in a large saucepan (or Thermomix).

 - Add onions and gently fry for three minutes, until onions turn clear.
 (Thermomix Varoma, speed 1)

-- Reduce heat to simmer.
-Cover and cook for 10-15 minutes or until the beets are fork tender.
+- Cover and cook for 10-15 minutes or until the beets are fork tender.

 - Remove from heat.